massaillon/setup-and-mobile-version-skeleton/README.md

 ## Getting Started

-  This project at deploying creating the details popup window .
+  This project aims at implementing a client-side validation of the data in the contact form before submission. .

   Please follow the steps below for getting started and editing the files from your local machine.